-The Notes will be issued and transferable in minimum denominations of \$250,000 and Denominations with all of United's other existing and future senior debt, effectively junior in right of payment to United's existing and future debt secured by assets other than the Collateral to the extent of the value of such assets securing such debt and senior in right of payment to any subordinated debt.
+Ranking The Notes will be United's general obligations and will rank equal in right of payment with all of United's other existing and future senior debt, effectively junior in right of payment to United's existing and future debt secured by assets other than the Collateral to the extent of the value of such assets securing such debt and senior in right of payment to any subordinated debt.
 In addition, the Notes will be structurally subordinated to all liabilities of United's subsidiaries.